 The Bretton Woods Conference

 The Bancor proposal was presented (and rejected) at the historic Bretton Woods monetary policy conference, where the United States Dollar was selected as the global reserve currency.
-The Bancor Foundation is named in homage to the path not taken, and represents our optimism and hope towards building a more free, fair and resilient financial future.
+The Bancor Foundation is named in honor of the path not taken, and represents our optimism towards building a more free, fair and resilient economic future for all.

-Bancor Foundation’s founding vision and work today is done in honor of Bernard Lietaer, the world-renowned economist and economic visionary, who was the Chairman and Chief Monetary Officer of the Bancor Foundation.
+Bancor Foundation’s founding vision and work today honors the legacy of Bernard Lietaer, the world-renowned economist and monetary visionary, who was the President and Chief Monetary Officer of the Bancor Foundation from its inception until his untimely passing in February, 2019.

 Bernard was a financial justice warrior; a fierce advocate, sharp businessman and revered educator who dedicated his extraordinary career to exploring global monetary systems, uncovering truths about their effect on civilization and shaping their evolution through rigorous research, eloquent writing and heartfelt lectures around the world.

-His breakthrough vision on the power of a complementary currency program motivates our belief in a multi-currency future, and is the philosophy that underpins our product roadmaps.
-The mission to further his legacy drives our work every day – we miss you, Bernard.
+His breakthrough vision on the power of a complementary currency program motivates our belief in a multi-currency future, and is the philosophy that underpins our product roadmap.
+The honor of furthering his luminary work drives us every day.
+We miss you, Bernard.

 New Money for a New World